7 Brands Using Virtual Try-On Tech to Boost Sales

 7. L'Oréal

+Similar to Sephora, L'Oreal uses AR-driven virtual try-on tech to help consumers try makeup and hair products.
+This company's virtual try-on software provider collaborates with Meta (formerly known as Facebook).
 It allows consumers to test their products while on Instagram and then make a purchase through Instagram Shopping.
 With 44% of consumers using Instagram to shop weekly, such a partnership is a significant advantage.

 Virtual try-ons are reshaping the online buying process and providing new offline shopping opportunities.
 By implementing the right technologies, you can: